Kaltharos/RPGMods/README.md

 Make a server wide announcement for all PvP kills.
 - `Enable Honor System` [default `false`]\
 Enable the honor system.
+- `Enable Honor Title` [default `true`]\
+When enabled, the system will append the title to their name.\
+Honor system will leave the player name untouched if disabled.
 - `Max Honor Gain/Hour` [default `250`]\
 Maximum amount of honor points the player can gain per hour.
 - `Enable Honor Benefit & Penalties` [default `true`]\